Neuropathy testing can help diagnose small fiber neuropathy by

 Tests

-Your Foot & Ankle Specialists may order tests, including:
+Your Corbridge Podiatry foot specialists may order tests, including:

 - Blood tests.
 These can detect low levels of vitamins, diabetes, signs